Peugeot 108 hatchback - Practicality & boot space

 Storage space comes in the form of a glovebox that will hold a large bottle of water.
 There are also modest-sized door bins and a space for your bits and pieces in the centre console next to two cup-holders.
 In the back, there’s another cup-holder, plus small door pockets.

-If boot space is your priority, then take a look at the Hyundai i10.
+If boot space is your priority, then take a look at the Hyundai i10 or a bigger car like the practical Skoda Fabia.
 The 196-litre boot in the Peugeot 108 is 55 litres shy of the Hyundai's, but the 108's low load lip does mean it's easy to lift heavier items into the car.

-In all but the most basic model, the rear seats split down the middle and fold (but not completely flat), which improves the city car's practicality further – but let's be honest, you don’t buy a city car to carry flat-pack furniture.
+In all new models, the rear seats split down the middle and fold (but not completely flat), which improves the city car's practicality further – but let's be honest, you don’t buy a city car to carry flat-pack furniture.